The Thundering Wave

 "The Thundering Wave" was an American television play broadcast on December 12, 1957, as part of the second season of the CBS television series Playhouse 90.
 John Frankenheimer directed.
 James Mason, Franchot Tone, and Joan Bennett starred.

 Plot

 A separated couple are asked to perform together in a play.
 They disagree as to whether their daughter should be married.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.